RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 ### Install the Theme

-Download the 'Source code (zip)` file from the latest release on the [releases page](https://github.com/CodeClub/ccw-countries-wordpress-theme/releases)
+Download the `Source code (zip)` file from the latest release on the [releases page](https://github.com/CodeClub/ccw-countries-wordpress-theme/releases).

 Once you have the ZIP file, extract it and then upload the resulting directory to your WordPress installation's `wp-content/themes` directory using whatever mechanism you have available via your hosting provider (eg. FTP).
 Then: